saqibnasir123/dogs-ui/README.md

 ➕ Add a new dog breed (with optional sub-breeds)

-📝 Rename a sub-breed to and existing dog breed
+📝 Rename a sub-breed to an existing dog breed

 ❌ Delete a dog breed or sub-breed